tradingview/rest_integrations_docs/source/Endpoints.rst

 Endpoint requirements
 -----------------------

-Before you start integrating your broker platform into TradingView, you should look through the list of required and optional endpoints.
+Before integrating your broker platform into TradingView, you should look through the list of required and optional endpoints.
 This will allow you to understand which endpoints are needed for the features you'd like to have.